2divya5/Task-2-Integrated-Regional-Sales-Dashboard-using-Power-BI/README.md

 **Integrated Regional Sales Dashboard using Power BI**

 ## 📁 Project Description:
-This Power BI report demonstrates **data integration from two different sources**, as part of **Task 2** for the CodTech internship.
+This Power BI report demonstrates **data integration from two different sources**.
 The goal is to merge and analyze sales and region-based data, and create a unified, insightful dashboard.

 ## 🔍 Objective:
 - Integrate data from **two Excel sources**: